DerriksSon/hello_world/README.md

 # hello_world
-this is a "hello world" script in python this file should contain the line 'print(hello world)'
+This is a "hello world" script in python.\n
+This file should contain the line 'print(hello world)'